TheCedarPrince/thecedarprince.github.io/notes/01112022215755-oxygen-saturation.md

++++
-@def title = "Peripheral Capillary Oxygen Saturation (SpO2)"
-@def slug = "01112022215755-oxygen-saturation"
+title = "Peripheral Capillary Oxygen Saturation (SpO2)" slug = "01112022215755-oxygen-saturation"
-@def tags = ["summary", "healthcare", "informatics", "health", "signal", "biomarker", "archive"]
-@def description = "A summary of what Peripheral Capillary Oxygen Saturation (SpO2) is and its use as a biomarker and use in signal processing."

-@def rss_title = "Peripheral Capillary Oxygen Saturation (SpO2)"
-@def rss_description = "A summary of what Peripheral Capillary Oxygen Saturation (SpO2) is and its use as a biomarker and use in signal processing."
-@def rss_pubdate = Date(2022, 1, 11)
+tags = ["summary", "healthcare", "informatics", "health", "signal", "biomarker", "archive"] description = "A summary of what Peripheral Capillary Oxygen Saturation (SpO2) is and its use as a biomarker and use in signal processing." rss_title = "Peripheral Capillary Oxygen Saturation (SpO2)" rss_description = "A summary of what Peripheral Capillary Oxygen Saturation (SpO2) is and its use as a biomarker and use in signal processing." rss_pubdate = Date(2022, 1, 11)
++++

 Peripheral Capillary Oxygen Saturation (SpO2)